buddhist-uni/buddhist-uni.github.io/_content/canon/malindapanha_mendis.md

 An abridged translation of the much-beloved, ancient Pāli classic of Theravāda doctrine.

-> in Burma the book has actually been included in the Sutta Piṭaka itself, as part of the _Khuddaka Nikāya_ or Miscellaneous Collection.
-Although the Buddhists of the other Theravāda countries have not gone quite so far in expressing their esteem, in all those lands where the Pali Tipiṭaka reigns supreme the _Milindapañhā_ stands just behind it as a weighty textual source
+> in Burma the book has actually been included in the Sutta Piṭaka itself, as part of the _Khuddaka Nikāya_ or Miscellaneous Collection.
+Although the Buddhists of the other Theravāda countries have not gone quite so far in expressing their esteem, in all those lands where the Pali Tipiṭaka reigns supreme the _Milindapañhā_ stands just behind it as a weighty textual source